vicsz/spring-cloud-lab/readme.md

 ### 2.3 - Open the project by importing the generated pom.xml with your IDE of choice
 ### 2.4 - Update the code base

-Update the **application.properties** file to not have a conflicting port with out Random Number generator service.
+Update the **application.properties** file to not have a conflicting port with our Random Number Service.

 ```properties
 server.port=8081